Some Obstructions to Solvable Points on Higher Genus Curves: Rational Curves on

-We observe that if rational points are dense on the rational curve, then the resulting map can be chosen to be defined over the rationals.
+As the symmetrisation map has degree $n$, $f$ has degree at most $n$.
+The fibres of $f$ are as stated, since points of $D'$ are the points of $D$ where one of the points in the support of the divisor is distinguished, and fixed points are removed as they belong to a separate component of $D'$. \end{proof}

+From this construction it is also clear that the field of definition of $f$ is the same as the field of definition of the rational curve.

-We can now prove Theorem~\ref{ratcurve}, that curves of fibre type in $C^n / G$ imply the existence of rational maps on $C$ with Galois group $G$. \begin{proof}[Proof of Theorem~\ref{ratcurve}] As $C^n / G$ contains a curve of fibre type with Zariski dense rational points, $C$ has a rational map $f$ to $\mathbb{P}^1$.
-With respect to $f$, the function field of $C$ can be written as $K(t, x)$, where $K(t)$ is the function field for $\mathbb{P}^1$.
-As $f$ is degree $n$, $x$ satisfies $x^n + a_{n - 1}(t)x^{n - 1} + ... + a_0(t) = 0$, for some rational functions $a_i$.
-There exists a set of algebraic functions, $g_1(t), ..., g_m(t)$, which are all rational exactly when the polynomial has a Galois group contained in $G$.
-The $g_i$ are the resolvents for $G$.
-The function field $K(t, g_1, ..., g_m)$ corresponds to a curve $D$ mapping to $\mathbb{P}^1$, and the image of $D(K)$ is the rational values of $t$ for which $x^n + a_{n - 1}(t)x^{n - 1} + ... + a_0(t) = 0$ has Galois group contained in $G$.
-Since the curve of fibre type maps injectively onto its image, the rational points are the same, and so the fibres of $f$ over rational points are rational points on $C^n / G$.
-In particular, the Galois group of any fibre of $f$ above a rational point is contained in $G$, and so $D(K)$ maps onto $\mathbb{P}^1(K)$.
-As the latter set has density 1, it is not a thin set, and the map from $D$ to $\mathbb{P}^1$ must be an isomorphism.
-Therefore $g_1, ..., g_m \in K(t)$, and the Galois closure of $K(x, t)$ has Galois group contained in $G$. \end{proof}
+We can now prove Theorem~\ref{ratcurve}, that curves of fibre type in $C^n / G$ imply the existence of rational maps on $C$ with Galois group $G$. \begin{proof}[Proof of Theorem~\ref{ratcurve}] As $C^n / G$ contains a curve of fibre type with Zariski dense rational points, $C$ has a rational map, $f$, to $\mathbb{P}^1$.
+The fibres of $f$ over rational points are rational points on $C^n / G$, in particular, the Galois group of any fibre of $f$ above a rational point is contained in $G$.
+By Hilbert's Irreducibility Theorem for Galois covers \cite{serre}, the Galois group of $f$ is $G$. \end{proof}

-We illustrate the utility of this result with the following \begin{theorem} There are at most finitely many cubic number fields $K$ with Galois group $C_3$ such that $X_0(34)(K) \neq X_0(34)(\mathbb{Q})$, where $X_0(34)$ denotes the modular curve of level $\Gamma_0(34)$. \end{theorem} \begin{proof} Ozman and Siksek list $X_0(34)$ as a non-hyperelliptic genus 3 curve, where the Jacobian has rank 0 \cite{ozman}.
+We illustrate the utility of this result with the following \begin{theorem} There are at most finitely many cyclic number fields, $L$, of degree 3 over $\mathbb{Q}$, such that $X_0(34)(L) \neq X_0(34)(\mathbb{Q})$, where $X_0(34)$ denotes the modular curve of level $\Gamma_0(34)$. \end{theorem} \begin{proof} Ozman and Siksek list $X_0(34)$ as a non-hyperelliptic genus 3 curve, where the Jacobian has rank 0 \cite{ozman}.

+There is a sequence of maps $X_0(34)^3 / C_3 \to \mathrm{Sym }^3 X_0(34) \to J_0(34)$.
+There are only finitely many rational points on the right hand side, therefore the rational points on $\mathrm{Sym }^3 X_0(34)$ are contained in a finite collection of rational curves, except for finitely many exceptions.
+These curves are necessarily of fibre type, since $X_0(34)$ is not hyperelliptic and so the Riemann-Roch space of a degree 3 divisor is at most 2 dimensional.
+Pulling back each rational curve to $X_0(34)^3 / C_3$ give one of two cases, a pair of rational curves or an irreducible double cover of $\mathbb{P}^1$.

+In the former case, each must map injectively onto their image, and would be of fibre type.
+This would imply $X_0(34)$ has a map to $\mathbb{P}^1$ with Galois group $C_3$.
+In particular, $X_0(34)$ would have an automorphism of order 3, but the automorphism group is a product of cyclic groups of order 2 \cite{ogg}.